antmicro/servis/README.md

 pip install git+https://github.com/antmicro/servis#egg=servis[bokeh]
 ```

-## Examples of running Servis
+## Servis use examples

 ### Rendering TXT plots from standard input

-Servis can be run from terminal using:
+To run Servis from terminal, use:

 ```
 python -m servis -h
 ```

-It can accept a file with space-separated values, representing Y (and optionally X) values.
+The tool accepts files with space-separated values, representing Y (and optionally X) values.
-It can also accept data from standard input.
+It also accepts data from standard input.

-For example, let's create a file `sample.txt`:
+For example, we can create a `sample.txt` file:

 ```
 1 0